andrewrk/libsoundio/README.md

 ## Roadmap

  0. implement JACK backend, get examples working
+ 0. Steal PulseAudio's default channel maps per channel count
+ 0. Ability to parse PulseAudio's "front-left" "front-right" channel label strings
+ 0. When two soundio clients are talking to each other, use port names to negotiate channel maps.
  0. why does pulseaudio microphone use up all the CPU?
  0. merge in/out stream structures and functions?
  0. implement CoreAudio (OSX) backend, get examples working
  0. implement WASAPI (Windows) backend, get examples working
  0. implement ASIO (Windows) backend, get examples working
- 0. Avoid calling `panic` in PulseAudio.
+ 0. Avoid calling `soundio_panic` in PulseAudio.
  0. Figure out a way to test prebuf.
 I suspect prebuf not working for ALSA which is why we have to pre-fill the ring buffer with silence for the microphone example.